LiNePasha/DateRangePicker/README.md

 ## How it works:

 - We Can Choose Start_Date & End_Date then fetch Data from exchangerate API.
-- After Click Fetch Data will display into a HTML Table of exchange rates for EGP and CAD currencies, One row per day of selected range.
+- After Choosing a Start&End Dates will display into a HTML Table of exchange rates for EGP and CAD currencies, One row per day of selected range.

   ## Date Range Picker Functionality:

 - Allows users to pick a starting date and an end date.
 - Provides validation to ensure that both start and end dates are provided.
-- Enforces the condition that the start date must be smaller than the end date.
+- Enforces the condition that the start date must be smaller than the end date - & reverse.
 - Handles fetching data from the API based on the selected date range.
 - Provides feedback to the user with error messages and a loading indicator during data fetching.